Sierra Leone: Post-Mudslides and Floods Needs Assessment and Recovery Framework

 - Recommend institutional mechanisms and policy options to be undertaken in support of the recovery and Reconstruction process that promote long-term disaster resilience.

-The assessment informed a Recovery Framework, that will assist the government of Sierra Leone to:
+The assessment informed a Recovery Framework, which assisted the government of Sierra Leone to:

 - Define and align national and sector-level recovery visions, guiding principles, and priorities with long-term development objectives; and,